-Disclaimer: The beyerdynamic DT 1770 PRO headphones were sent to us in exchange for our honest opinion.
+Disclaimer: This sample was sent to us in exchange for our honest opinion.
 Thank you to beyerdynamic for giving us this opportunity.

 Beyer is one of the standards in this business.
 They have been around for years and released some crazy good headphones in the T and DT series.

 I have never them as having a penchant for the neutral and instead they have been giving us a wide range of colored and interesting presentations for quite some time now most notably in their musical DT range and their flagship Tesla T series headphones.

 I have had some challenges over the years with the Tesla sound, the first generation T1 was good but needed careful matching to sound optimal.
 The more portable closed T5P was just too bright for my tastes.